 I think we might take this for granted.
 We take for granted that Christians have always had a New Testament.
 That Christians have always had the four gospels.
-We take for granted that we can open our Bibles and see the life and teaching of Jesus described to us.
+We take for granted that we can open our Bibles and see the life and ministry of Jesus described to us.
+That we can read the teaching of the apostles.